ufocoder/javascript.memory-leaks/README.md

 ### Endpoint status

-**What is a memory leak:** every interval tick create event listeners
+**What is a memory leak:** interval create event listeners for every tick

 ```js
 function checkStatus() {